THouze/AI-ML-Related-Presentations/README.md

 Hello,

 Welcome to my Git Hub site.
-For your convenience, I have embedded an audio track to the presentation titled "A Bibliometric Portfolio Analysis.”
+In the folder titled 'myproject" for your convenience, I have embedded an audio track to the presentation titled "A Bibliometric Portfolio Analysis.”
 I recommend it as the first presentation since it is a slide show with audio.

 If you want to listen to the slide show as it automatically progresses, please select the "Slide Show" icon on the lower right-hand side at the bottom of the screen directly left and adjacent to the slider icon at the extreme right at the bottom of the screen.